Usage-based insurance programs

 The second objection to usage-based insurance has been the high installation cost, particularly of black box recorders.

-However, the development of smartphone technology and the willingness of insurance companies to invest in their apps has led to greater use, particularly among young drivers.
+However, the development of smartphone technology and the willingness of insurance companies to invest in their auto insurance mobile apps has led to greater use, particularly among young drivers.

 - The use of dynamic navigation apps such as Waze, which requires user information is likely to help make consumers more comfortable with sharing their information through an app.